facebookresearch/ParlAI/docs/source/tutorial_crowdsourcing.md

 ### Approving Work

--   Unless you explicitly set the flag —auto-approve-delay or approve the agents work by calling mturk\_agent.approve\_work(), work will be auto approved after 30 days; workers generally like getting paid sooner than this so set the auto\_approve\_delay to be shorter when possible.
+-   Unless you explicitly set the `auto_approve_delay` argument in [`create_hit_type()`](https://github.com/facebookresearch/Mephisto/blob/master/mephisto/abstractions/providers/mturk/mturk_utils.py), or approve work by calling [`MTurkAgent.approve_work()`](https://github.com/facebookresearch/Mephisto/blob/master/mephisto/abstractions/providers/mturk/mturk_agent.py), work will be auto-approved after 7 days.
+Workers like getting paid quickly, so be mindful to not have too much delay before their HITs are approved.
--   Occasionally Turkers will take advantage of getting paid immediately without review if you auto approve their work by calling mturk\_agent.approve\_work() at the close of the task.
-If you aren't using any kind of validation before you approve\_work or if you don't intend to review the work manually, consider setting the —-auto-approve-delay flag rather than approving immediately.
+-   Occasionally Turkers will take advantage of getting paid immediately without review if you auto approve their work by calling `MTurkAgent.approve_work()` at the close of the task.
+If you aren't using any kind of validation before you approve work or if you don't intend to review the work manually, consider relying on auto approval after a fixed time delay with the `auto_approve_delay` argument of `create_hit_type()` rather than approving immediately.

 ### Rejecting Work

--   Most Turkers take their work very seriously, so if you find yourself with many different workers making similar mistakes on your task, it's possible the task itself is unclear.
-You __shouldn't__ be rejecting work in this case, rather you should update your instructions and see if the problem resolves.
+-   Most Turkers take their work very seriously, so if you find yourself with many different workers making similar mistakes on your task, it's possible that the task itself is unclear.
+You __shouldn't__ be rejecting work in this case, but rather you should update your instructions and see if the problem is resolved.
--   Reject sparingly at first and give clear reasons for rejection/how to improve.
-Rejections with no context are a violation of Amazon's TOS.
+-   Reject sparingly at first and give clear reasons for rejection / how to improve.
+Rejections with no context are a violation of Amazon's terms of service.

 ### Filtering Workers

--   For tasks where it is reasonably easy to tell whether or not a worker is capable of working on the task (generally less than 5 minutes of reading and interacting), it's appropriate to build a testing stage into your onboarding world.
-This stage should only be shown to workers once, and failing the task should soft block the worker and expire the HIT.
+-   For tasks for which it is reasonably easy to tell whether or not a worker is capable of working on the task (generally less than 5 minutes of reading and interacting), it's appropriate to build a testing stage into your onboarding world.
+This stage should only be shown to workers once, and failing the task should soft-block the worker and expire the HIT.
--   For tasks where it can be difficult to assess a worker's quality level, you should use the kind of flow demonstrated in the MTurk Qualification Flow demo task.

 ### Soft-blocking vs. Hard-blocking

--   Hard block sparingly; it's possible workers that aren't doing well on a particular task are perfectly good at others.
-Hard blocking reduces your possible worker pool.
--   Soft blocking workers that are clearly trying on a task but not __quite__ getting it allows those workers to work on other tasks for you in the future.
-You can soft block workers by calling mturk\_manager.soft\_block\_worker(&lt;worker id&gt;) after setting —-block-qualification.
-That worker will not be able to work on any tasks that use the same —-block-qualification.
+-   Soft-blocking workers who are clearly trying on a task but not __quite__ getting it allows those workers to work on other tasks for you in the future.
+You can soft block workers by calling [`Worker.grant_qualification()`](https://github.com/facebookresearch/Mephisto/blob/master/mephisto/data_model/qualification.py) for a certain `qualification_name`, which is typically set by the `mephisto.blueprint.block_qualification` parameter.
+That worker will not be able to work on any tasks that use the same `block_qualification`.

 ### Preventing and Handling Crashes

+# {{{TODO: REVISE BELOW}}}

 -   Set the --max-connections flag sufficiently low for your task; this controls the number of people who can work on your task at any given